Table of Contents

 Blue Buffalo Life Protection Formula Natural Adult Dry Dog Food

-The food also contains whole grains, fruits, and vegetables.
+The dog food also contains whole grains, fruits, and vegetables.

 It has all the essential vitamins, proteins and carbohydrates to help your pet gain energy.
 The Omega 3 and 6 fatty acids promote healthy fur and skin with all breeds.

-This product is unique because it features LifeSource Bits.
+This high calorie dog food product is unique because it features LifeSource Bits.
 These are kibbles made from a blend of vitamins, antioxidants, and minerals.

 LifeSource Bits help your pup maintain a strong immune system for a healthy lifestyle.